Starting 2017 by investing in the future

 Life (and software) do not reset every new years (except back in Y2K), so we shouldn’t just start setting goals for goals sake, just because the calendar has changed over.
 We believe that chance favours the prepared mind and improving further on what we are already doing is critical.
 We aim for perfection in everything that we do regardless of the timelines, so instead of making a long list of resolutions, we’ve decided to start the year by investing in the future and inviting selected students from John Monash Science School over for a week to learn what we do, and how we do things here at PaperCut, ask questions and provide a fresh perspective to our mindshare.

-We’ve had the privilege of hosting Angi, Josh, Reena, and Will to spend time with us and get exposed to PaperCut’s work and culture.
+We’ve had the privilege of hosting Angi, Josh, Reena, and Will (pictured above) to spend time with us and get exposed to PaperCut’s work and culture.
 These bright young minds aren’t just your regular students who were randomly picked.
 They are awardees, rigorously selected, and sponsored by PaperCut to join the 2016 SuperComputing Conference in Salt Lake City UT.

 The John Monash Science school have carefully screened students through an essay submission asking about concrete action plans on what they will do in case they win.
 The selection is then followed by interviews to help decide who shall be awarded a trip to the conference.